Daniel Radcliffe: Return to Broadway and independent films (2010–2018)

-2019–present: Career expansion
+Career expansion with intermittent work (2019–present)

 In 2019, Radcliffe starred as Craig in the TBS comedy limited series Miracle Workers based on the book by Simon Rich.
 The show's second season premiered on 28 January 2020.
 He voice-starred as Rex Dasher, a secret agent who helps Marla, in the animated film Playmobil: The Movie directed by Lino DiSalvo.
 In 2020, Radcliffe starred as Miles in the action comedy film Guns Akimbo directed by Jason Lei Howden and co-starring Samara Weaving and Natasha Liu Bordizzo.
 He also starred as Tim Jenkin in the thriller film Escape from Pretoria, based on the real-life prison escape by three young political prisoners from jail in South Africa in 1979.
 He also played the role of Prince Frederick in the Netflix special Unbreakable Kimmy Schmidt opposite Ellie Kemper.
 Radcliffe reunited with multiple cast members of the Harry Potter film series for an HBO Max special titled Harry Potter 20th Anniversary: Return to Hogwarts, which was released on 1 January 2022.
 Radcliffe stars as the villain, Abigail Fairfax, in the action-adventure comedy film The Lost City, opposite Sandra Bullock and Channing Tatum.
 He portrayed musician "Weird Al" Yankovic in Weird: The Al Yankovic Story, a biographical parody film produced for The Roku Channel, for which he received his first Primetime Emmy Award nomination.

 In early 2022, Radcliffe returned to the stage acting alongside Jonathan Groff and Lindsay Mendez in the New York Theatre Workshop revival of the Stephen Sondheim musical Merrily We Roll Along, in which he played Charley Kringas.
 The revival started on 21 November 2022 and opened on 12 December 2022, running for a limited engagement through 8 January 2023, before transferring to a critically acclaimed run on Broadway.
 The production closed on 7 July 2024.
 For his performance, Radcliffe won the Tony Award for Best Featured Actor in a Musical.
 A film version of Merrily We Roll Along, starring Radcliffe and his co-stars from their stage production, had been picked up by Sony Pictures Classics.
 The release date for the U.S. was set for 5 December 2025.
-Radcliffe will return to Broadway in the interactive one-man play Every Brilliant Thing at the Hudson Theatre in February 2026.
+Radcliffe returned to Broadway in the interactive one-man play Every Brilliant Thing at the Hudson Theatre in February 2026, earning a second Tony nomination.
+In March 2026, it was announced that Law & Order: Special Victims Unit star Mariska Hargitay would replace Radcliffe in the play starting May 2026.

-Radcliffe is set to star alongside Lucas Hedges in the war thriller Trust the Man.
+Radcliffe is set to star in the war thriller Trust the Man.
 In May 2025, it was announced that Radcliffe would star in the Tina Fey-produced television series The Fall and Rise of Reggie Dinkins alongside Tracy Morgan and Erika Alexander.
+The first episode premiered in January 2026.
+In May 2026, The Fall and Rise of Reggie Dinkins was renewed for a second season.